 The tiny, black chia seeds come from a plant that’s grown in South American called Salvia Hispanica.
-Back in the day, the seed was a key ingredient in diets of the Aztecs and Mayans thanks to their ability to provide sustainable energy.
+Back in the days, the seed was the key ingredient in diets of the Aztecs and Mayans thanks to their ability to provide sustainable energy.
 In recent years, the little seeds have gotten a reputation for that doing just that, and quite a bit more.
 Chia is a good source of omega-3, iron, calcium, potassium, dietary fiber and high protein content.

 Interestingly, if soaked in water, Chia seeds can absorb about 10-12 times their weight and form a gelatin-like substance, which in the past has had many uses in culinary environments.
 Chia seeds can be used in a variety of ways – puddings, cakes, energy bars and more.

 Create your own chia art in the glass.
 It’s easy!

 - 6 Tbsp chia seeds

 - 2-3 Tbsp light syrup – rice, agave or coconut nectar

 - 250g strawberry, washed and drained + 2 finely sliced berries to garnish